Welcome to my Durham Weather Site!

 Since 2014, I have relocated to Durham City, where the climate is a little bit different.
 It’s lower in altitude and closer to the coast.
 It’s also a city rather than a town, so slightly more urbanised.
 This makes a difference as gardens are more sheltered, so temperatures can be modified a bit, but it also leads to more gustiness in windy weather as there are more buildings to disrupt the air flow.
-I have a page detailing the typical climate of the North East here.
+I have a page detailing the typical climate of Durham and the North East here.

 What Weather Station do I use now at Durham Weather?